 Galloping along, he was sweating so heavily his eyes salted and his hair matted on his shoulders.
 Already October and Regina was drenched and snorting.
 No such thing as winter down here, he thought, and he might as well have been in Barbados, which he had considered once, although its heat was rumored to be more lethal than this.
 But that was years ago and the decision was null before he could act on it.
-An that had abandoned him uncle he had never met from the side of his family long dead died and left him one hundred and twenty acres of a dormant patroonship in a climate he much preferred.
+An uncle he had never met from the side of his family that had abandoned him, died and left him one hundred and twenty acres of a dormant patroonship in a climate he much preferred.
 One with four distinct seasons.
 Yet this mist, hot and rife with gnats, did not dampen his spirits.
 Despite the long sail in three vessels down three different bodies of water, and now the hard ride over the Lenape trail, he took delight in the journey.
 Breathing the air of a world so new, so modern in its openness to possibilities never failed to invigorate him.
 Once out of the warm gold of the bay, he saw forests untouched since Noah; shorelines beautiful enough to bring tears, wild food for the taking.
 The lies of the Company about the easy profit awaiting all comers did not surprise or discourage him.
 In fact it was hardship, adventure that attracted him.
 His whole life had been a mix of confrontation, risk and placating.
 Now here he was, a ratty orphan become landowner, making a place out of no place, a temperate living from raw life.
 He relished never knowing what precisely lay in his path, who might approach with what intention.
-A guick thinker, he flushed with pleasure when a crisis, large or small, needed invention and fast action.
+A quick thinker, he flushed with pleasure when a crisis, large or small, needed invention and fast action.
 Rocking in the poorly made saddle, he faced forward while his eyes swept the surroundings.
-He knew the landscape intimately from years ago when it was still the old Swedish Nation, and he was an agent for its Company.
-For years he had traveled the South River into the bay, disembarked at Christiana and negotiated native trails on horseback, mindful of their fields of maize, careful through their hunting grounds, politely asking permission to enter a small village here, a larger one there.
+He knew the landscape intimately from years ago when it was still the old Swedish Nation and, later, when he was an agent for the Company.
+Still later when the Dutch took control.
+During and after that contest, there had never been much point in knowing who claimed this or that terrain; this or another outpost.
+Other than certain natives, to whom it all belonged, from on year to another any stretch might be claimed by a church, controlled by a Company or become the private property of a royal's gift to a son or a favorite.
+Since land claims were a moveable feast, except for notations on bills of sale, he paid scant attention to old or new names of towns or forts: Fort Orange: Cape Henry, Niew Amsterdam; Wiltwyck.
+In his own geography he was moving from Algonquin to Sequehanna via Chesapeake on through Lenape since turtles had life span longer than towns.
+When he sailed the South River into the Chesapeake bay, he disembarked, found a village and negotiated native trails on horseback, mindful of their fields of maize, careful through their hunting grounds, politely asking permission to enter a small village here, a larger one there.
 He watered his horse at a particular stream and avoided threatening marshland fronting the pines.
 Recognizing the slope of certain hills, a copse of oak, an abandoned den, the sudden odor of pine sap-all of that was more than valuable; it was essential.
-During and after the contest between Sweden and the Netherlands, there had never been much point in knowing who claimed this or that terrain; this or another outpost.
-Other than the Lenape, to whom it all belonged, from one year to another any stretch might be claimed by a church, controlled by a Company or become the private property of royal's gift to a son or a favorite.
-In such ad hoc geography, Jacob simply knew that when he came out of that forest of pine skirting the marshes, he was, at last, in Maryland which, at the moment, belonged to the king.
+In such ad hoc territory, Jacob simply knew that when he came out of that forest of pine skirting the marshes, he was, at last, in Mary's Land which, at the moment, belonged to the king.
 Entirely.